reritom/region-app-example/region-app/README.md

 ## Installation
 Note: All the following commands assume you are inside the `region-app` subdirectory.
 ```
-# Create and activate your given env (conda, venv, etc)
+# Create and activate your given env (conda, venv, etc) - Python 3.7+
 ...

 # Install the dependencies